+The target shall close a connection only when necessary.
 The process used by the target to close a connection shall be by aborting the current task set with a status of (10) Login ID not recognized.
-If no task set exists, and credit exists to allow an unsolicited status message to be sent, then an unsolicited status message shall indicate that a spontaneous logout was performed.
+If no task set exists, and credit exists the unsolicited status enable register is set to a one to allow an unsolicited status message tomay be sent, then an unsolicited status message shall indicate that a spontaneous logout was performed.
 If neither condition exists when the target wishes to terminate the logout, then the initiator must infer the connection being closed upon the next interaction with the target.
 The target shall not wait for confirmation of the logout before releasing resources.

-19 PEER to PEER
+19PEER to PEER

 The peer to peer requirement states that any device can initiate communication.
 Since SBP-2 is architected around an Initiator and a Target model, true peer to peer is not a natural fit.
 If peer to peer is really needed it can be accomplished.
+At least two different solutions may be considered.